MaibornWolff/OSSLR/README.md

 npm install -g @appthreat/cdxgen
 ```

 Also create an access token on GitHub by going to: Settings >> Developer Settings >> Personal Access Tokens >> Generate New Token.
-Paste your access token into a .env file in the project folder exactly like this: ```ACCES_TOKEN="your-github-acces-token"```.
+Paste your access token into a .env file in the project folder exactly like this: ```ACCESS_TOKEN="your-github-acces-token"```.

 Secondly, make sure you set the ```FETCH_LICENSE```  environment variable.